Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/get-the-sdk.md

 {% hint style="info" %}

-The plugins start from v2.0.0 use [autolinking](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md), which links plugins' native depdencies automatically.
+The plugins start from v2.0.0 use [autolinking](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md), which links plugins' native dependencies automatically.
 After installing the SDK plugins from npm, the extra step is needed on iOS:

 `cd ios && pod install && cd ..`